kajamiko/u_m_website/README.md

-The USOS Modern website
+# The Usos Modern website

+## What is Usos Modern?
-USOS Modern is a website of a non-existing, but very useful (if it existed) mobile app - USOS Modern APP.
+Usos Modern is a website of a non-existing, but very useful (if it existed) mobile app - USOS Modern App, that is supposed to  be a helper when using an infamous USOS system, used for some reasons by polish universities.

+Most important USOS Modern App features are: scheduling, message sending and receiving and making changes to the university account.
+And anything users would like to know about USOS Modern App, it can be found on Usos Modern website.

+Usos Modern website is a project run by USOS Modern App's developers, to help making their app even better.
+It contains FAQ about their app and about their sales policy, a blog and most importantly - an amazing issue tracker, where users can take active part in their favourite app's development.

 Ad cat icon: changed from materialize to fontawesome because I wanted a badge with info on a cart icon

-Your Project's Name
-One or two paragraphs providing an overview of your project.

-Essentially, this part is your sales pitch.

 UX
 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.